papyt123/papyt123/README.md

-# 👋 Hi, I'm [Your Name] — Data Analyst | 🐍 Python Enthusiast | 🤖 Aspiring ML Engineer
+# 👋 Hi, I'm Pavan Kumar N — Data Analyst | 🐍 Python Enthusiast | 🤖 Aspiring ML Engineer

 Welcome to my GitHub!
 I'm a data professional with 2.5 years of experience transforming raw data into actionable insights using SQL, Python, and interactive dashboards.
 I specialize in building powerful data tools and visualizations to support business strategy and decision-making.